alitsaberi/slumber/configs/instructions/session_preparation.md

 - **Do not use dry tissues or cloths** – they can leave lint or residue, reducing gel adhesion.

 - Each patch can be used **up to three times**.
-If the gels lose their stickiness sooner, follow the steps in **2.3 If you need to change the patch** below to change the patch with a new one to ensure optimal data quality.
+If the gels lose their stickiness sooner, follow the steps below to change the patch with a new one to ensure optimal data quality.

 ### 2.2 If it is the first use